SANAE Fujita says the cities of her homeland are finally beginning to emerge from the scarred landscape left behind by the tsunami.

 “As a human rights researcher and activist, I learned victims are encouraged to know there are people thinking about them, showing sympathy and caring about them.

 It can be a source of energy for them.”Among her visits was a chilling trip to a gymnasium in Nobiru.
-Now a pristine school sports hall, the gym served as a mortuary for the bodies of those killed
+Now a pristine school sports hall, the gym served as a mortuary for the bodies of those killed by the waves.

 Many had run to the gym for shelter after the quake, only to be overcome by the wall of water which followed.